cfpb/open-source-project-template/CODE_OF_CONDUCT.md

-discriminated against or harassed on the basis of race, color, religion, sex (including pregnancy, sexual orientation, transgender status, gender identity or expression, gender non-conformity, or sex stereotyping of any kind), national origin, disability, age (40 years or older), genetic information, parental status or retaliated against for prior EEO activity, contact the CFPB’s EEO Office.
+discriminated against or harassed on the basis of race, color, religion, sex (including pregnancy, sexual orientation, transgender status, gender identity or expression, gender non-conformity, or sex stereotyping of any kind), national origin, disability, age (40 years or older), genetic information, parental status or retaliated against for prior Equal Employment Opportunity (EEO) activity, contact the CFPB’s EEO Office.

 CFPB_EEO@consumerfinance.gov